What the study found

-What the study found: The review found that hybrid practices combining social innovation and sustainable entrepreneurship contributed to the socio-environmental resilience of rural producers.
-The abstract also notes that these initiatives were associated with positive effects on social inclusion, community empowerment, market access, income diversification, and environmental practices.
+The review found that hybrid practices combining social innovation and sustainable entrepreneurship contributed to the socio-environmental resilience of rural producers.
+The study also reports that these practices were more effective when they operated in favorable institutional settings.

-What the researchers tested: The researchers conducted a systematic review using PRISMA 2020 methodology.
-They characterized social innovation and sustainable entrepreneurship practices in the agri-food sector, assessed their impacts across sustainability dimensions, and identified success factors and barriers.
+The researchers conducted a systematic review using PRISMA 2020 methodology.
+They examined social innovation and sustainable entrepreneurship practices in the agri-food sector, assessed their effects on sustainability dimensions, and identified success factors and barriers.

 Key points

-- The review found that hybrid social innovation and sustainable entrepreneurship practices were linked with socio-environmental resilience in rural producers.
+- The review concluded that hybrid social innovation and sustainable entrepreneurship practices supported rural producers' socio-environmental resilience.

-- Positive effects were reported for social inclusion, community empowerment, market access, income diversification, and environmental practices.
+- Positive effects reported across initiatives included social inclusion, community empowerment, market access, income diversification, and environmental improvements.

-- Facilitating factors included collaborative governance, local leadership, and the ability to combine heterogeneous resources.
+- The study found key enabling factors such as collaborative governance, local leadership, and combining heterogeneous resources.

-- Reported barriers included poorly adapted regulations, dependence on external funding, and tensions between economic and socio-environmental goals.
+- Major barriers included weakly adapted regulations, reliance on external funding, and tension between economic and socio-environmental goals.

 Disclosure